 2. Place the sugar, corn syrup and water in a medium sized microwave safe bowl.
 Stir with a fork until all the sugar is wet and there are no dry spots.
 Put the bowl in the microwave and cook on high for 5 minutes.
 Pay attention to the bowl in the microwave starting around 45 seconds before it ends.
 Watch the sugar (it’ll be bubbling) and stop your microwave once the liquid sugar starts to brown.
 It took my microwave the entire 5 minutes for me to see browning, but some microwaves are more powerful than others.
 If you aren’t seeing browning, cook for an additional 30 seconds (paying really close attention to the sugar in the microwave until you see brown).

 3. Once you see the sugar start to brown, take it out of the microwave (carefully) and put it on the counter.
 Swirl the sugar around in the bowl, and watch it magically start to darken.
-Keep swirling the sugar (don’t mix it with a fork or anything, just pick up the bowl with a hot pad or mitton and swirl the liquid around a bit so it darkens evenly).
+Keep swirling the sugar (don’t mix it with a fork or anything, just pick up the bowl with a hot pad or mitten and swirl the liquid around a bit so it darkens evenly).
 Once the sugar darkens to a deep chestnut brown (similar to a dark rum or a nice barrel-aged bourbon) add the butter and stir it in carefully.
 The caramel will steam up.
-Once the butter has melted add the heavy cream, stirring carefully (as it will also steam up).
+Once the butter has melted add the heavy cream and salt, stirring carefully (as it will also steam up).
 Continue to stir for two or three minutes, until the caramel has cooled a bit and thickened slightly.
 To test if the caramel is ready, dip a spoon into the caramel and lift it up.
 If the caramel coats the back of the spoon without sliding off completely the caramel is ready.Watch and swirl the liquid caramelized sugar as it will darken to a nice deep brown, similar to dark rum or bourbon.
 Add the butter and stir carefully as it bubbles and steams.
 Add the cream and stir carefully as it bubbles and steams.

 4. Take the first apple and dip it in the caramel.
 You might have to roll it around a bit and tip the bowl to cover as much of the apple as you want.
 As you pull the apple out of the bowl, scrape excess caramel off the bottom of the apple with a fork.
 Dip the bottom of the caramel apple in whatever optional topping you want.
 Set on the lined baking sheet and repeat with the remaining apples.
 If the caramel starts to harden by the time you get to the fourth one, place the bowl back in the microwave for 15-30 seconds.
 If you want to make more apples, don’t double this recipe but just make another batch of caramel with a clean bowl.
 The caramel cools fast enough that dipping eight apples is tough to do.